-a) An "Administration of Medication" form must be completed by parent/guardian and signed by a physician before any medication can be administered.

-- b) Students are to bring the medication directly to the main office when arriving to school in the morning.
-All medication must stay in the office. - c) Written orders must be given to the office on the use of the medication. - d) Non-prescription medicine will be dispensed only with written permission from parents/guardians or verbal confirmation by parents over the phone. - e) Students who are required to use inhalers for documented medical conditions are permitted to keep them in their possession throughout the day.
+- a) An "Administration of Medication" form must be completed by parent/guardian and signed by a physician before any medication can be administered. - b) Students are to bring the medication directly to the main office when arriving to school in the morning.
+All medication, including non-prescription medication, must stay in the office. - c) Written orders must be given to the office on the use of the medication. - d) Non-prescription medicine will be dispensed only with written permission from parents/guardians or verbal confirmation by parents over the phone. - e) Students who are required to use inhalers or EpiPens for documented medical conditions are permitted to keep them in their possession throughout the day. - f) Medicinal Cannabis: The Diocese of Covington Board of Education prohibits the use of medicinal cannabis on school property.